jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ﻿Encircle Language | Archive
 ===========================

-Command As A Concept Brainstorm Texts
+Command as an Aspect Brainstorm Texts
 -------------------------------------

 `[ Deprecated documentation ]`

-### Commands as a concept
+### Commands as an aspect

 Keep in mind, that in earlier articles it was explained, that a command is a separate entity, as opposed to being part of a specific class.